title

 WHEREAS, in states with similar programs, businesses have reported higher employee retention, improved productivity, and stronger economic performance; by passing this bill, the General Assembly can ensure that Pennsylvania businesses will no longer face a competitive disadvantage as neighboring states like New York, New Jersey, Delaware, and Maryland have already implemented paid leave programs of this nature; and

-• Reduced maternal/infant mortality rates
+• Reduced maternal/infant mortality rates;

 • Increased vaccination rates as more children can attend well-child pediatric care;